 Reason 3: Nature increases closeness.

 Nature increases positive emotions that are necessary for feelings of closeness, reducing the boundaries between self and other.
 Breaking down our emotional barriers allows us to let others in to share experiences more fully.
+If fully immersing yourself in the experience with your loved one isn’t a reason to have an outdoor wedding, I don’t know what is.

 Reason 4: Nature slows time down and places us in the moment by heightening the senses.